PeterWil/adapt/README.md

 *ADAPTDataset*: A collection of 6,134 APT samples belonging to 92 threat groups.
 This dataset has been label-standardized for consistent evaluation across different groups.

+*TestSampleswFeatures_10*: A collection of 10 samples with extracted raw features.
+(Note: Please exercise caution when downloading and extracting the zip file, as it contains APT malware samples.)

 ## Features
 - A dataset of heterogeneous file types, including executables and documents.